 CfA astronomer Lars Hernquist is a pioneer in the development of computer simulations of merging galaxies.
 Several years ago he and a team of colleagues produced a massive new simulation of the formation and evolution of galaxies in the universe, called Illustris.
 In a new paper based on Ilustris simulated images of merger galaxies, the astronomers present a way to help identify when imaged systems are mergers.
 They created about one million synthetic Hubble and James Webb Space Telescope images from their simulated mergers, and then looked for common morphological indicators of merging.
 They developed an algorithm that successfully identified mergers at roughly a seventy percent level of completeness out to distances of as much as eighty-five billion light-years (the current distance value), corresponding to light dating from the epoch about 2 billion years after the big bang.
 Results from the algorithm indicated that spatial features associated with strong central concentrations (or bulges) were most important for selecting past mergers, while double nuclei and asymmetries were most important for selecting future mergers (that is, sometime in the next 250 million years).
 The new algorithm will be particularly valuable when applied to future Webb images of very distant mergers.

-Publication: “Automated Distant Galaxy Merger Classifications from Space Telescope Images using the Illustris Simulation,” Gregory F. Snyder, Vicente Rodriguez-Gomez, Jennifer M. Lotz, Paul Torrey, Amanda C.N.
-Quirk, Lars Hernquist, Mark Vogelsberger and Peter E. Freeman, MNRAS 486, 3702, 2019.
+Reference: “Automated Distant Galaxy Merger Classifications from Space Telescope Images using the Illustris Simulation” by Gregory F. Snyder, Vicente Rodriguez-Gomez, Jennifer M. Lotz, Paul Torrey, Amanda C.N.
+Quirk, Lars Hernquist, Mark Vogelsberger and Peter E. Freeman, 13 April 2019, MNRAS.